 Open the e-mail Inbox for the recipient you specified in Configure Submit.
 The four forms you saved in the browser while you were offline should now arrive in this Inbox.

 With the Free submit service the e-mails can look a bit cryptic, we know.
-If you upgrade to the Advanced service the e-mails will look just like the web form, which makes them easier to work with.
+If you upgrade to the Advanced service the e-mails will look just like the web form, which makes them much easier to work with.

 When you work with saved web forms there may be situations where you’d like to know more about how many forms you have saved and how much space they all occupy.
 If you use the Advanced Submit Service, we must also save an e-mail template to pass on to the server so that it can make each e-mail look like the submitted web form.

 All these things are stored in the web browser, in something we call Browser Storage.
 Since most web browsers don’t provide a lot of information or tools related to Browser Storage, we have developed a simple toolbar to help you better understand what is going on with your Browser Storage.
 For more information, visit the help page for Browser Storage.